 We were struck by a long and thoughtful article recently posted on AOL Business, with the headline “Can You Afford to Run a Cash-Only Business?”

-The first section dealt with some of the admitted advantages from a “cash on the barrelhead” approach — every penny that comes in stays with the business, and you are also absolved from any worries about security breaches, hacks, banks raising fees, etc.
+The first section dealt with some of the admitted advantages of a “cash on the barrelhead” approach — every penny that comes in stays with the business, and you are also absolved from any worries about security breaches, hacks, banks raising fees, etc.

-But the second section talked about benefits accruing from taking plastic.
+But the second section talked about the benefits accruing from taking plastic.
 The article quotes colorful, Florida-based publisher Mike Arman, who says “My number-one rule of business is ‘always make it easy for people to give you money.
 I’ve been running businesses for 40 years, and you never know how someone is going to want to pay you.
 Credit cards, debit cards, checks, letters of credit, cash — I don’t care.
 I’ll take it all.”

 “Turning down credit cards is stupidity squared,” Arman continues.
 “Customers sometimes don’t have cash and will invariably buy more on plastic than they will for cash.
 Would you rather have 100 percent of nothing, or 97 percent of $1,000 because you took a credit card?”